Carex longebrachiata Boeckeler APNI*

 Nut obovoid, trigonous in cross section, yellow-brown.

-Distribution and occurrence: Grows in lowlying flats and near watercourses; in coastal areas south from Lismore, extending to NT and the upper Hunter Valley.
+Distribution and occurrence: Coastal areas south from Lismore, extending to NT and the upper Hunter Valley.

 NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS

 Very close to C. iynx and possibly not distinct, but differs especially in the terminal spike being usually gynaecandrous, in the generally more slender spikes (3-5 mm diam. at maturity versus 5-8 mm diam. in C. iynx), and the usually narrower and shorter glumes (both in absolute terms and relative to perigynium length: extending no higher than the base of the beak of the perigynium).
 The leaf sheaths are paler yellow-brown and have less fibrous material remaining around them than in C. iynx.
 Leaves are rather stiffer and loosely inverted-W in cross section in C. longebrachiata (V-shaped in C. iynx).